UnderlinePanels

 Page navigation navigation

-The Underline panels component implements the tabs pattern and are made of the following ARIA roles: * tablist
+The Underline panels component implements the tabs pattern and are made of the following ARIA roles: * tablist:

-the container wrapping the tabs * tab
+the container wrapping the tabs * tab: each individual tab * tabpanel: the container wrapping the content

 associated with each tab